dice-group/OWL_Pellet_Explanation/README.md

 1. **Prepare your environment:**
    - Ensure you have Java installed.
    - Download and include the required libraries (OWL API, Pellet, etc.) in your project.
+   - Alternatively, if you are using an IDE, include the dependencies in your `pom.xml` file for Maven or the equivalent for other build       tools.

 2. **Run the program:**
    - Compile and run the `Individual_Explanation_IO` Java file.
    - You will be prompted to enter the namespace, the local ontology file path, and the query string.
+   - Note: Make sure to use the appropriate file path notation for your operating system
 ### Example Commands:

 To compile and run the program, you can use the following commands in your console: